ireneshin26/school_district_analysis_2/README.md

 * Average Reading Score increased from 83.85 to 83.90
 * Percentage Passing Math decreased from 93.27% to 66.91%
 * Percentage Passing Reading decreased from 97.31% to 69.66%
-* Percentage Overall Passing increased from 90.95% to 65.08%
+* Percentage Overall Passing decreased from 90.95% to 65.08%

 ### **How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?**
 * With the previous analysis, Thomas High School was ranked 2nd but with the new analysis it drops it down in 8th place in terms of percentage overall passing.